 The scheme number should consist of two digits.
-Should an applicant submit more than one scheme in a given financial year, the scheme number should increase sequentially for each scheme, e.g. 01, 02 etc.
+Should a Primary Bidder submit more than one scheme in a given financial year, the scheme number should increase sequentially for each scheme, e.g. 01, 02 etc.

 The scheme measure type should be shown as follows: